Behavioral Intervention Team

 Individuals with information can file a report anonymously.
 The institutions ability to respond may be limited due to the information being shared anonymously.

 The BIT is a multi-disciplinary team of qualified campus professionals that meets weekly to discuss new items of concern, review ongoing items and concern, and review behavioral reports received in the past week.
 The BIT core and expanded members have been selected due to their positions at UND which allow them to have unique information and experiences in dealing with University community members and organization.
-Ad hoc members may be called upon at any time to meet with the BIT to offer specific information about an individual or situation.
+As needed, additional people may be asked to meet with the BIT to offer specific information about an individual or situation.

 BIT members and members of the University community can request items be reviewed by the BIT.
 This includes reviewing specific individuals of concerns as well as reviewing / discussing upcoming items that may result in items of concern.
 Community members can share concerns through raising flags in Starfish, contacting a core member, or sharing a concern though the Maxient reporting system.
 Reporting information is available on the SafeUND website.